 Workplace safety is a key issue in the UK and beyond, with Statista data reporting that about 142 workers died due to fatal injuries in their work environments in the country.
 Warehouses are one of the most vibrant work environments in the UK, so they are naturally accident-prone zones.
-Consequently, it is prudent to find ways to make your warehouse as safe as possible to prevent accidents.
+Consequently, it is prudent to find ways to make your warehouse as safe as possible to prevent accidents, such as wearing a half face respirator when chemicals are being used.
 Here are some of the best ways to boost warehouse safety.

 - Create a clear movement system